Capability management in business: Capability management in defence

-Capability management in defence has a history dating back to the early years of the 21st century.
+Capability management in defence has a history dating back to the early 21st century.
 The UK Ministry of Defence adapted the existing DoDAF architecture framework to the procurement practices of what was then the MOD Procurement Executive, later Defence Equipment and Support, – in particular a Capability management approach to Defence procurement called "Through-Life Capability Management" (TLCM).
 The DoDAF was extended with additional 'Views' for capability planning and notions of capability configurations and capability increments.
 These views were standard ways to represent how the capabilities in some segment of the Defence Enterprise (such as the Army, Navy or Air Force) were expected to or planned to evolve over time, given investments by MOD and the UK Government.
 This was published in 2004 as the MOD Architecture Framework (MODAF) version 1.0.
 The current, and probably last, version of MODAF is 1.4.
 This will be the last version since MOD intends to migrate to the forthcoming new version of the NATO Architecture Framework, which incorporates much from MODAF, including the concepts and views of capability planning.
 The notion of capability in MODAF, however, is slightly different from the notion of capability in, for example, Dynamic Capabilities Theory.

 In MODAF "Capability" refers to a military capability – an ability to produce military effects – or enabling or supporting capabilities.
-Nevertheless, the central thesis that politico-military conflicts or business competitions in markets are contests in which the organisation or enterprise with the superior capabilities wins holds.
+Nevertheless, the central thesis that politico-military conflicts or business competitions in markets are contests in which the organization or enterprise with the superior capabilities wins holds.
 On this basis the same capability-based strategy and planning techniques are thought to be effective in both spheres.